 Subscribe to our newsletterWe’ll send you our favorite blog posts, tutorials, events, and more!

-Create a graphic fireworks show in Scratch with me to celebrate the 4th of July!
+Create a graphic fireworks show in Scratch with me as a fun artistic project, or to even celebrate the 4th of July!
 Use loops and random numbers to launch colorful fireworks into the night sky.

 Who is this for?